 Consumer Tips

 - A deposit may be required for larger jobs.
 The amount of this deposit is based upon the amount of materials, additional trades (ie: plumbers, electricians) and time required for the project.
-I normally ask for 35% before I commit to setting a date.
+I normally ask for 35% to 50% deposit (depending on materials) before I commit to setting a date.

 - Always have a complete written agreement between yourself and the contractor.